Flight to Atlantica: Plot

+Regular voice cast

 Production

 "Flight to Atlantica" is one of two Captain Scarlet episodes (the other being "Attack on Cloudbase") to feature all of the regular puppet characters, although not all of them have speaking parts.
 It is also one of several scripts by Tony Barwick to include a mention of 10 July – a date that Barwick liked to reference in his work, since that was his birthday.

 The V17 scale model was a re-use of the RTL Transporter from the Thunderbirds episode "The Cham-Cham".
 While flying the V17, Blue and Ochre listen to a radio broadcast of "Dangerous Game", an instrumental composed for the same episode.

 The outside of Maxwell Field Air Base is a reuse of the command building at Glenn Field from Thunderbirds Are Go.

 Reception

 Geoff Willmetts of the website Sfcrowsnest regards "Flight to Atlantica" as ("story-wise") one of the best episodes of the series, arguing that it "would work in any medium".
 He adds that it marks "one of the rare times when the Spectrum captains are less than formal, with elements of arrogance and slaphappy showing how well disciplined they normally are."

 Shane M. Dallmann of Video Watchdog magazine describes the episode as "amusing" and adds that it contains "plenty of character-breaking moments".
 He expresses surprise that Scarlet is "treated as a hero" in the final scene given that it was he who organised the unauthorised champagne party (an "unbelievably bone-headed blunder" on his part) and could therefore be considered indirectly responsible for the near-total destruction of Atlantica.

 Noting its "offbeat" tone and praising its humour, writer Fred McNamara comments that the episode "rarely outstays its welcome" and sums it up as a "valiantly joyful excursion into unforeseen territory" for the series.
 He describes the party scenes at the beginning as a "charming dollop of character-focused exposition" and calls the "subversion" of Blue and Ochre's characters a "joy to behold", but considers the scenes of Scarlet and White's investigative work less interesting.